epdansereau/textgen/README.md

   --user_agent YourUserAgent \
   --subreddit writingprompts
 ```
-The data is downloaded and saved as a list of json, saved with a name like *fetched_r_writingprompts_1283899940_1606950225.json* .
+The data is downloaded and saved as a list of json, with a name similar to *fetched_r_writingprompts_1283899940_1606950225.json* .

-The data is then cleaned and separated into train/test/dev sets.
+Another script is used to clean the data and save it into train/test/dev sets.
 Here we only keep posts with the string "[wp]" (case insensitive) in the title, and that have been upvoted at least once.
 We exclude posts with the strings "write " and "describe " in them, and we skip the first 1000 posts.
 ```
 python reddit_data_cleaning.py --data_source fetched_r_writingprompts_1283899940_1606950225.json \
     --output_dir lm_data \